charliemcelfresh/go-interfaces/README.md

 **Compile Time**

 The Go compiler checks whether a concrete type implements the interface it purports to implement.
-That's how Go knows whether a concrete type implements an interface.

 **Runtime**

-At runtime, Go caches the function lookup inside the interface in what Russ Cox calls an `itable`, so that the next lookup is faster.
+At runtime, Go caches the lookup of the concrete type's function inside the interface in what Russ Cox calls an `itable`, so that subsequent lookups are faster.

 **Assignment**